-We have evaluated subsequent events from March 31, 2021 through the filing date of this quarterly report on Form 10-Q. However, as the discussion in this Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations relates to the Company's financial statements for the quarterly period end March 31, 2021, the analysis contained herein may not fully account for impacts relating to the COVID-19 pandemic.
-In that regard, for example, as of March 31, 2021, the Company valued its portfolio investments in conformity with U.S. GAAP based on the facts and circumstances known by the Company at that time, or reasonably expected to be known at that time.
-Due to the overall volatility that the COVID-19 pandemic may have caused during the months following our most recent valuation (as of March 31, 2021), any valuations conducted now or in the future in conformity with U.S. GAAP could result in a lower fair value of our portfolio.
+We have evaluated subsequent events from June 30, 2021 through the filing date of this quarterly report on Form 10-Q. However, as the discussion in this Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations relates to the Company's financial statements for the quarterly period ended June 30, 2021, the analysis contained herein may not fully account for impacts relating to the COVID-19 pandemic.
+In that regard, for example, as of June 30, 2021, the Company valued its portfolio investments in conformity with U.S. GAAP based on the facts and circumstances known by the Company at that time, or reasonably expected to be known at that time.
+Due to the overall volatility that the COVID-19 pandemic may have caused during the months following our most recent valuation (as of June 30, 2021), any valuations conducted now or in the future in conformity with U.S. GAAP could result in a lower fair value of our portfolio.
 The longer-term impact of COVID-19 on the operations and the performance of the Company (including certain portfolio companies) is difficult to predict, but may also be adverse.
 The longer-term potential impact on such operations and performance could depend to a large extent on future developments and actions taken by authorities and other entities to contain COVID-19 and its economic impact.
 The impacts, as well as the uncertainty over impacts to come, of COVID-19 have adversely affected the performance of the Company and may continue to do so in the future.
+Further, the potential exists for variants of COVID-19, including the Delta variant, to impede the global economic recovery and exacerbate geographic differences in the spread of, and response to, COVID-19.